ngxtension/ngxtension-platform/docs/src/content/docs/es/utilities/Injectors/inject-destroy.md

 ## Cómo funciona

-The helper functions injects the `DestroyRef` class from Angular, and on the `onDestroy` lifecycle hook, it emits from the `Subject` and completes it.
 La función auxiliar inyecta la clase `DestroyRef` de Angular, y en el hook `onDestroy`, emite desde el `Subject` y lo completa.

 ```ts